dman-coders/puppet-aegir-slave/README-upgrading_a_base_box.md

 * import that to create a clean VM.
 I found that the one I had was named
     box-upgrade_1345488293_1
-* start and log in to that machine.
+* start and log in to that machine. (user:pass vagrant:vagrant)
 * run

     apt-get update; apt-get dist-upgrade;
     apt-get autoclean; apt-get autoremove;

 (I actually did another step to use a LOCAL apt-cache, which saved half an hour here.)
-* now repackage that box as a replacement ovf for precise64 vagrant package --base box-upgrade_1345488293 --output precise64-2014-09.ovf That takes the temp vm (which was built in "~/VirtualBox VM/box-upgrade_1345488293/" and creates a new ovf file (in cwd) vagrant box add precise64-2014-09 precise64-2014-09.ovf This *copies* the ovf file into a new cache location ~/.vagrant.d/boxes/ and registers it, automatically adding some meta
+* now repackage that box as a replacement ovf for precise64

+    vagrant package --base box-upgrade_1345488293 --output precise64-2014-09.ovf

+That takes the temp vm (which was built in "~/VirtualBox VM/box-upgrade_1345488293/" and creates a new ovf file (in cwd)

+    vagrant box add precise64-2014-09 precise64-2014-09.ovf

+This *copies* the ovf file into a new cache location ~/.vagrant.d/boxes/ and registers it, automatically adding some meta